antleaf/rioxx/webroot/content/_index.md

 The RIOXX metadata application profile has been developed for repositories to share metadata about the scholarly resources they contain.

-RIOXX is managed by Antleaf, and governed and supported by UKCORR.
+RIOXX is managed by Antleaf, and is governed and supported by UKCORR.

 <div style="text-align: center">
 <a href="http://www.antleaf.com"><img src="/images/antleaf_logo.png" class="credit_logo" alt="Antleaf Logo"/></a>